 The Uptycs platform is designed to provide endpoint visibility and security analytics out of the box including what we’ve described in this vulnerability assessment process.
 It helps organizations with their security by doing two major things necessary for vulnerability assessments:

 We help to automate the process of data collection from the host and correlation with the known vulnerabilities, so they can be remediated—and your systems protected.
-Check out this 15-min video to see it in action or read more about it in this Linux security @scale case study.
+Read more in this Linux security @scale case study.

 To learn more about vulnerability assessments and the latest round of MITRE ATT&CK Enterprise Evaluations, check out the webinar below.